genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 Use the ID to track the status of the import.

     ![Response](quick-start-images/post-samples-response.png)
-    <figcaption>The response confirms the upload of the study has started and an ID for the Job has been assigned (1269 for this example)</figcaption>
+    <figcaption>The response confirms the upload of the sample metadata has started and an ID for the Job has been assigned (1269 for this example)</figcaption>

-6. **Track the Import Status**: You can track the status of the import with the endpoint `/api/v1/jobs/{jobExecId}/output` to ensure the import process is successful and no errors are detected.
+6. **Track the Import Status**: You can track the status of the import with the endpoint `GET /api/v1/jobs/{jobExecId}/output` to ensure the import process is successful and no errors are detected.

     ![Status](quick-start-images/post-samples-status.png){width=600}
-    <figcaption>Use the endpoint ==/api/v1/jobs/{jobExecId}/output== to review the status of the job import.
-An accession number will be assigned to the study if the import is successful</figcaption>
+    <figcaption>Use the endpoint ==GET /api/v1/jobs/{jobExecId}/output== to review the status of the job import.
+An accession number will be assigned to the sample metadata if the import is successful</figcaption>

 !!! tip "Here you can see Sample Group Accession ID.
 This accession number will be relevant to link entities later."